ghorbani-mohammad/FastAPI-Blockchain/README.md

-# MGH Blockchain - Decentralized Mining System
+# MGH Blockchain – Decentralized Mining System

-A FastAPI-based blockchain implementation with decentralized mining capabilities, proof of work consensus, and transaction management.
+A prototype for MGH COIN😁.
+A FastAPI-powered blockchain featuring decentralized mining, proof-of-work consensus, and robust transaction management.
+This project enables multiple miners to compete in real time, ensuring security, transparency, and efficient block creation.

 ## Features